Water Damage Protection

 The Institute for Business & Home Safety offers the following tips:

 Inspect hoses leading to all appliances and faucets.
-Check hoses leading to water heaters, dishwashers, washing machines and refrigerator ice makers annually.
+Check hoses leading to water heaters, dishwashers, washing machines, and refrigerator ice makers annually.
 Also, it is important to replace those with cracks or leaks, and also replace them all every five to seven years.
+If there is a leak in a hose, a large amount of water will get wasted, resulting in higher utility bills.

 Install an emergency pressure release valve in your plumbing system.
 This will protect against the increased pressure caused by freezing pipes and can help prevent your pipes from bursting.